wpendl99/.github/profile/essentials/demo/demo.md

 # Demonstration

 Before we start digging into creating web servers and talking about protocols let's give you a taste of what web programming technologies can do.
 In this example we display a card with a rotating border.
-When you click on the card the text changes.
+When you click on the card, the text changes.

 ![Demonstration](essentialsDemo.gif)